 3. Talk to your friends, relatives, workmates, members of your local surfing club, kayak club, diving club and conservation groups.

 4. Make an appointment with your local Member of Parliament, to ask them what they are doing about saving NZ dolphins.
 You can make an appointment with your local MP by calling their office.
 They will usually meet with people in their electorate on Saturday mornings.

-5. Keep an eye out for the Public Discussion Document, due to come out late this year or early 2019 – and write to the government supporting the IUCN option.
+5. Keep an eye out for the Public Discussion Document, due to come out late this year or early 2019 – and write to the government supporting the most protective option.
+If the public discussion document does not include a sustainable option, we will propose an additional option.
+For example, if the public is asked to choose between 3 options, none of which is enough to protect NZ dolphins, then the Trust and other conservation groups will propose an “Option 4” that does provide full protection.

 Please support the New Zealand Whale and Dolphin Trust.
 Send us a message of support, make a donation, respond to one of the posts on our Facebook page.

 Watch this space!
 Late this year or early 2019 we will ask our supporters to write to the Ministers of Conservation and Fisheries.
 We will need your support when the Public Discussion Paper comes out!